 Before we start, we need to set default Digitizing Options.
 Go to.

 Select the Digitizing tab in the Options dialog.
-Set the Default snap mode to Vertex.
+Check the Enable snapping by default under Snapping section.
+In Default snap mode choose Vertex.
 This will allow you to snap to the nearest vertex.
 I also prefer to set the Default snapping tolerance and Search radius for vertex edits in pixels instead of map units.
 This will ensure that the snapping distance remains constant regardless of zoom level.
 Depending on your computer screen resolution, you may choose an appropriate value.
 Click OK.

 Now we are ready to start digitizing.
-We will first create a roads layer and digitize the roads around the park area.
-Select New GeoPackage Layer… icon from Panels.
-A GeoPackage is an open, non-proprietary, platform-independent and, standards-based data format for geographic information system implemented as an SQLite database container.
+We will first create a road layer and digitize the roads around the park area.
+Clickicon from Panels.
+A GeoPackage is an open, non-proprietary, platform-independent, and standards-based data format for a geographic information system implemented as an SQLite database container.
 This makes it much easier to move it around instead of a bunch of shapefiles.
-In this tutorial, we are creating a couple of polygon layers and a line layer, so a GeoPackage will be better suited.
+In this tutorial, we create a couple of polygon layers and a line layer so that a GeoPackage will be better suited.
 You can always load a GeoPackage and export layers as a shapefile or any other format you want.

 In the New GeoPackage Layer dialog, click the … button and save a new GeoPackage database named